Student FAQs

 That is ultimately up to the dentist, but we advise that they keep these deals going on for each patient as long as they are actively enrolled in higher education!
 This helps both the patient and the doctor to establish a loyal trusting relationship.
 We want you to save money, but we also want you to find your long term dentist for the best care possible!

 The most efficient and prefered way of scheduling is still picking up the phone and calling.
 We know that there are some people out there who would rather handle everything via email, even if the response isn’t as instant as a phone call.
 That’s why we have the option for you to send an appointment request to the dentist you’ve chosen from there profile.
-Both ways will get you in contact with the office to get your appointment scheduled. ***DO NOT FORGET, you must inform the dental office that you found them on MyCollegeDentist.com and that you would like to use one of their deals listed for your appointment.
+Both ways will get you in contact with the office to get your appointment scheduled.

 Reach out to us via the contact form below!
 Let us know the school you attend and the city it is in, or the city in which you are trying to seek care.
 We will find dentists near you and reach out to them for you!
 You can help us get your city on the map!